Posted on: May 19, 2023

 0:34:10 – Rob Twells

 You know, you can still tell when you go to most websites that they’ve just got.
-The default is it bootstraps, the SS, that everyone yeah, just rang everything into one column.
+The default is it Bootstrap, the CSS, that everyone yeah, just rang everything into one column.

 Done column layout just you know, but such a small screen, the screen, real estate, is literally 20% of what you get in your desktop and you still trying to see what the same content.
 And you know, i can’t, can’t, really, i can’t count them out of times I’ve gone to a mobile website and I’ve just, with all intention, to purchase something or, you know, do something useful to that business, i’ve just not done it.